Naereen/web-sphinx/trademarks.rst

  * tanuki, eole.crans.org and other FTP server on the Cr@ns local network for a constant source of new movies, and series episodes,
  * JDownloader, as the best Youtube downloader, even if it is written in Java...
  * Cover Thumbnailer and Nautilus Terminal plug-ins for Nautilus,
- * Arandr and ArandrAuto to handle multi screens on Ubuntu,
+ * Arandr and ArandrAuto (my script) to handle multi screens on Ubuntu,
- * HeVeA, as a powerfull LaTeX to HTML convertion tool,
+ * HeVeA, as a powerfull LaTeX to HTML conversion tool,
  * js_of_ocaml, and toplevel.js, as a OCaml toplevel written in Javascript,
  * emscripten, to embed GNU Plot and Python,
+ * Skulpt, as an other Python toplevel written in JavaScript,
  * html2rest, a Python script to convert HTML to rST,
  * `Generate It <http://www.generateit.net>`_, for some services,
  * and many others...